herveCoquet/yoRadio-Fusion/README.md

 If you use **multiple hardware configurations**, multiple folders will appear inside **libdeps**, and the **font modification must be applied in each of them**.

+### 3. Configure WiFi

+Navigate to the following folder:

+C:\platformio\yoRadio\data\data\

+Open the file:

+wifi.csv

+⚠️ Do not use Excel.

+Open the file with **Notepad++** or directly in the **PlatformIO editor**.

+Replace the default values: 'yourssid yourpassword'

+with your own WiFi network credentials.

+The SSID and password must be separated by a **TAB**.

+If you want to use the device in multiple locations, you can add additional WiFi networks on new lines.

+Save the file & close.

 ---

 ### 9. Build and Upload the Firmware